 Sliding Scale of Continuity: The series are Level 0 (Non-Linear Installments).
 A couple of games had sequels or spin-offs; the others are each their own reality with their own characters, their own plot, their own setting...
 However, they share various nods to one another such as similar monsters, summons, chocobos, and characters named Cid.

-Curiously, the games are sometimes hinted to take place in a Multiverse, most notably with the character Gilgamesh, who is all but explicitly stated to be the same character across all his appearances, and the character Shinra from X-2.
+Curiously, the games are sometimes hinted to take place in a Multiverse, most notably with the character Gilgamesh, who is all but explicitly stated to be the same character across all his appearances, Ultros and Typhon have started getting similar treatment in recent releases (XIII-2 and XIV), and the character Shinra from X-2, who seems to go quite a bit further than just a "shout-out" to the company from VII.
 And then there's Dissidia: Final Fantasy...

 Spell Levels: Some games have tiers of spells that even have their own set of spell uses.
 It's a staple to have some more advanced spells under the naming format "[spell]", "[spell](a)ra", "[spell](a)ga", and "[spell](a)ja", though the English translations only began to use it since Final Fantasy VIII (before, spells were simply named "[spell] 1", "[spell] 2", etc. due to limited characters).
 This naming system is carried over to the Kingdom Hearts series.